WeblateOrg/weblate/docs/devel/reporting.rst

 .. hint::

-    The number in parenthesis indicates number of contributions in given period.
+    The number in parenthesis indicates the number of contributions in given period.

 .. _stats: